endo-yuki-t/Animating-Landscape/README.md

 ```
 python test.py --gpu 0 -i ./inputs/1.png -o ./outputs
 ```
 Three videos (looped motion, flow field, and final result) are generated in the output directory.
-Output videos change according to latent codes randomly sampled every you run the code.
+Output videos might differ according to latent codes randomly sampled every time you run the code.

-You can also manually specify latent codes from the pre-trained codebook using simple scalar values for motion (-mz) and appearance (-az) in [0,1], for example,
+You can also specify latent codes manually from the pre-trained codebook using simple scalar values for motion (-mz) and appearance (-az) in [0,1], for example,
 ```
 python test.py --gpu 0 -i ./inputs/1.png -o ./outputs -mz 0.9 -az 0.1
 ```